How to Explain Easter to a Child: 4 Simple Truths Kids Can Understand

 The Bible says, “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”
 (Romans 6:23

 What we deserve is death and to be separated from God.
 But instead, what God gives is the greatest gift anyone could ever receive—eternity and a life with God, forever wrapped in God’s love.
-This was only possible because Jesus, God’s Son, took our place and gave up His life in place of ours to cover our sins.

 “For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.” – Romans 3:23–24

-There are so many different parts to the Easter story, including Palm Sunday, Maundy Thursday, Good Friday, and Easter Sunday.
-Because of this, I love the idea of spreading out your Easter talks a bit.
+Because the story of Easter has many parts, I love the idea of spreading out your Easter talks a bit.
 Maybe choose a special time of day—at the breakfast table or as part of your bedtime story—to discuss one of the events leading up to Easter during the week.

 Here are a few quick notes that may be helpful during your time together!